SV Meppen (3 Bundesliga)

 After a spell of being team-less, the young man landed in Belgium in 2011 and signed for Royal Boussu Dour Borinage in the Belgian Second Division.

-Yao has never represented the US.
+Yao has not represented the United States at any level.